Election-Tech-Initiative/electionguard-python/docs/1_Key_Ceremony.md

 ## Glossary

-- **Guardian** A guardian of the election who holds the ability to decrypt the election results
+- **Guardian** A guardian of the election who holds the ability to partially decrypt the election results
 - **Key Ceremony Mediator** A mediator to mediate communication (if needed) of information such as keys between the guardians
 - **Election Key Pair:** Pair of keys (public & secret) used to encrypt/decrypt election
 - **Auxiliary Key Pair:** Pair of keys (public & secret) used to encrypt/decrypt information sent between guardians